 - Wait 2 weeks for the elimination diet or up to 6 weeks.
 Adding in a probiotic can give you gas and bloating if you do not remove the allergens first and start with digestive enzymes.

 - Look for probiotics with Lactobacillus and Bifidobacteria species.

 - For older kids, they can incorporate fermented foods such as miso, sauerkraut, and kimchee 3-4x week.

 - Although very delicious, kombucha can be high in sugar so consider using sparingly.

 Include the following supplements for 6-weeks or more to repair your child’s gut.
 Dosing depends on your child’s age.
 The following supplements can be taken for up to 6 months to help to heal the intestinal lining:

 - DGL licorice (aloe and licorice are not for internal use during pregnancy; these are fine for children) are some of the most effective herbs for healing the gut lining.

 - My kids like the Nordic Natural berries for kids.

 In short, if your child is struggling with food sensitivities and you find you’re avoiding foods, there is hope.
 The 4R approach is more than an elimination diet.
 The 4R approach can heal your child’s digestive tract, reduce bloating, gas, diarrhea, and constipation for years to come and reduce their risk of autoimmune disease as well.

-Head over to Home Remedies For Children; my online course that shows you how to integrate natural remedies with your children and heal their gut so they have fewer digestive problems.
+Head over to Allergy-Free Kids Course; my online course that shows you how to integrate natural remedies with your children and heal their gut so they have fewer digestive problems.
 Grab your freebie below to learn more.